ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 Well, there is no tutorial here, only advice.

 Each person will, inevitably, have their own method for doing this.
 I tend to take my wireframes and copy them into Photoshop (or illustrator).
 I will then gather other project specifications such as colors, images, fonts, etc. and space out potential content.
 Having several versions of a single mockup is always a good idea.
-I will often start over from scratch several times so that I don’t get embedded in a single way of doing something.
+I will often start over from scratch several times so that I don't get embedded in a single way of doing something.